captainqwerty/Write-Log/README.md

 ### Class Version

-The class Version is the preffered version however this version is limited to PowerShell Version 5.0 and greater and utilises the *Using* statement.
+The class Version is the preferred version however this version is limited to PowerShell Version 5.0 and greater and utilises the *Using* statement.

 ### Module Version